Report: Russian doping scandal 'was an institutional conspiracy,' official says

 The International Olympic Committee announced after the WADA report it would retest all 254 samples collected from Russian athletes who took part in the 2014 Winter Olympics in Sochi.

-The Kremlin said it would study the report thoroughly, but will "refrain from forming an emotional response to allegations of the 'state conspiracy,' " according to state news agency Sputnik.
+The Kremlin said it would study the report thoroughly, but will "refrain from forming an emotional response to allegations of the 'state conspiracy,'" according to state news agency Sputnik.

-Russia's ministry for sport denied a state-sponsored program to aid doping in sports and stressed it is "continuing its fight against doping from the position of 'zero tolerance.' "
+Russia's ministry for sport denied a state-sponsored program to aid doping in sports and stressed it is "continuing its fight against doping from the position of 'zero tolerance.'"

 Evidence of doping found from Olympians' samples